team-earth/data/un-lonely-nova-scotia/README.md

 > **Future Picture Statement**: *Loneliness in Nova Scotia will be improved.*

-This book breaks down the root causes of loneliness in Nova Scotia and proposes clear, actionable solutions—each linked to real-world organizations, programs, or initiatives already working to solve the problem.
+This book breaks down the root causes of loneliness in Nova Scotia and proposes clear, actionable solutions—each linked to real-world programs and initiatives already working to solve the problem.

 Like its companion volume, *Un-Lonely New York City*, this guide is structured as a **radially hierarchical mindmap** with five layers: